 In 2017 several of the buildings and shrines with the complex were freshly painted and cleaned up.
-It's expected that the main temple will undergo some work in 2019.
+It's expected that the main temple will be under renovation in 2022.

 There is currently no fee for entering the Kumbeshwar temple complex.